insarlab/MiaplPy/docs/steps_guide.md

 All options begining with `miaplpy.inversion.*` are used in this step.
 Patch size is the dimension of your patches, for example 200 by 200 as default. ministack size is the number of images used for inverting each mini stack.
 Range and Azimuth window are the size of searching window to find SHPs.
 Statistical test to find SHPs can be selected among KS (default), AD and ttest.
-Following command will call `phase_inversion.py` script
+Following command will call `phase_inversion.py` script.
+The outputs of this step are the linked phase series, phase linking temporal coherence, SHP map also PS mask, top eigen value percentage and amplitude dispersion index for PS analysis.
+All outputs are in patches in `miaplpy/inverted/PATCHES` folder and if this step runs out of time or stops for any reason, it will continue from where it stopped by rerunning this step.

 ```
 miaplpyApp.py $PWD/PichinchaSenDT142.txt --dostep phase_linking --dir $PWD/miaplpy